casper-ecosystem/hello-world/README.md

 :::note

-Make a note of the NakedKey uref hash in the faucet account details.
+Make a note of the NamedKey URef hash in the faucet account details.

 :::